Ixrec/rust-orphan-rules/README.md

 - In many cases, the "newtype pattern" is theoretically the best solution.
 This means creating a brand new type `NewType` within your crate that is nothing but a wrapper around `Type`, so you can provide whatever `impl`s you want for it.
 This trivially and elegantly solves "the hashtable problem" because newtypes are completely separate types, so there's simply no ambiguity about what code is supposed to call what impl, no matter how many other crates create similar newtypes or even newtypes of your newtypes.

   - There are many use cases where creating such a newtype is tedious because several methods and traits must be reimplemented for it by simply delegating to the original type.
-If you have such a use case, please describe it on the [tedious newtypes issue]().
+If you have such a use case, please describe it on the [tedious newtypes issue](https://github.com/Ixrec/rust-orphan-rules/issues/3).

   - There are proposals for adding a "delegation" feature to Rust, which should help reduce the tedium of newtyping.
-Please post on the [how much does delegation help?]() issue whether or not delegation would solve your use case.
+Please post on the [How much would delegation help?](https://github.com/Ixrec/rust-orphan-rules/issues/4) issue whether or not delegation would solve your use case.

   - Cases where newtypes are the theoretically correct solution are often cases where, in languages like C++ or Java with "traditional inheritance", you would use inheritance to create a subclass implementing the same interface as the base class.
 Today, traditional inheritance often seems more convenient than Rust's trait system because it delegates all the methods by default.
 This is part of the reason delegation is expected to improve newtyping.

   - As far as I know, there are no practical use cases where newtyping is _impossible_, only cases where it's tedious.
-If you believe you know of a counterexample, please post on the [are newtypes always an option?]() issue.
+If you believe you know of a counterexample, please post on the [Are newtypes always an option?](https://github.com/Ixrec/rust-orphan-rules/issues/5) issue.

 - In some cases, the desired `impl` probably should exist, and client code should not have to provide it via a newtype, but there's no obvious "home" for the `impl` because the trait and type are defined in separate crates.